What you need to know

 - If you're planning to use an oxygen cylinder on board a Jetstar Japan (GK) flight, you must complete the Oxygen Cylinder Fact Form opens in new window in addition to the Medical Clearance Form and email it to Jetstar Japan at least 5 business days prior to departure.

 If you need to confirm the aircraft type for your flight or if you change your flight details, it’s very important that you contact us before you travel.

 Jetstar Airways (JQ) and Jetstar Asia (3K) accept portable oxygen concentrators for carriage and use on board that are authorised by the Federal Aviation Administration (FAA).

 The carriage of oxygen, portable oxygen concentrators and portable medical devices powered by lithium batteries must comply with our dangerous goods requirements.

-On flights operated by an A320/321 Jetstar Airways (JQ) and Jetstar Asia (3K) can only accept oxygen cylinders supplied by BOC, Air Liquide or Supagas.
+On flights operated by an A320/321 Jetstar Airways (JQ) and Jetstar Asia (3K) can only accept oxygen cylinders supplied by BOC, Air Liquide, Supagas or Coregas.